starfederation/datastar/site/static/md/how_tos/how_to_redirect_the_page_from_the_backend.md

 !!!CODE_SNIPPET:how_tos/redirect_2!!!

+Some SDKs provide a `redirect` method that automatically wraps the redirect in a `setTimeout` function call, so you don't have to worry about it (you're welcome!).

+!!!CODE_SNIPPET:how_tos/redirect_3!!!

 ## Conclusion

 Redirecting to another page can be done from the backend thanks to the ability to execute JavaScript on the frontend using the [`datastar-execute-script`](/reference/sse_events#datastar-execute-script) SSE event.